kars0n777/suckless/dwm-6.3/README.md

-# my dwm 6.3 config
+# karson777's dwm

-### differences
+## features
+- dracula theme with black background
+- only see active tags
+- fullgaps
+	- ( looks n i c e )
+- statusallmons for multimonitors
+- cursor warp
+	- moves your cursor to active window

+## differences from my 6.2 version
-* no systray
+- no systray
-* less patches
+- less patches
-* no scratchpads
+- no scratchpads
-* updated to dwm 6.3 (obviously)
+- updated to dwm 6.3 (obviously)
-    * and the patches i used all worked and only 1 needing to be manually patched
+    - and the patches i used all worked and only 1 needing to be manually patched

-### features
-* dracula black theme (goes nice with a dark background)
-* can't see unused tags

-### things i want to add
-* one tagset for all monitors patch (it seems to not compile with the attach below patch)
-* manual scratchpad patch
+## Installation

+You must have `nerd-fonts-jetbrains-mono` and `ttf-apple-emoji` installed or change the fonts used

+After making any config changes that you want, but `make`, `sudo make install` it.